-3. Hand tighten the two pivot bolts, using a 1/2" [13 mm] wrench.
+3. Hand tighten the two pivot bolts, using a 1/2" (13 mm) wrench.

-NOTE: You will finalize the installation after you route the cable and test the installation in the following procedures.
+NOTE: You will finalize the installation after you route the cable and test the installation in the following procedure: installation in the following procedures.

-4 | Route the Cable
+4. Route the Cable

 You can route the cable over the transom or through a hole in the transom above the waterline.
 Your boat may have a pre-existing wiring channel or conduit that you can use to route the cable.
-Select the routing method that is best for your boat configuration, and purchase any extension cables, cable clips, clamps, etc. as needed.
+Select the routing method that is best for your boat configuration, and purchase any extension cables, cable clips, clamps,